-The Diploma of Acupuncture program at Pharma-Medical Science College of Canada is designed to be in compliance with the entry-level standards of practice set by the College of Traditional Chinese Medicine Practitioners and Acupuncturists of Ontario (CTCMPAO).
-Our course's teachings include theories, practical demonstrations of Acupuncture skills in the classroom, and supervised practicum in the clinic.
+The diploma of Acupuncture program at Pharma-Medical Science College of Canada is designed to be in compliance with the entry-level standards of practice set by the College of Traditional Chinese Medicine Practitioners and Acupuncturists of Ontario (CTCMPAO).
+Our course teaching includes theories, practical demonstrations of acupuncture skills in the classroom, and supervised practicum.

-After graduating, students will be able to take the gained theoretical and practical knowledge to the workplace.
-This Students will learn Acupuncture concepts and technique, TCM foundation, Diagnostics and Treatment, Human Anatomy, Physiology, Pathology, Fundamentals of Biomedical, Herbs, Manual Medicine (Tuina), Qigong, Eastern Nutrition and Western Medical Assessment, Professional Ethics and Communication, and Clinic Practice etc. After completing this program, the student is expected to take a certification exam in order to register with the College of Traditional Chinese Medicine Practitioners and Acupuncturists of Ontario (CTCMPAO).
+After graduating, students will be able to take the gained theoretical and practical knowledge to workplace.
+Students will learn acupuncture concepts and technique, TCM foundation, Diagnostics and Treatment, Human Anatomy, Physiology, Pathology, Fundamentals of Biomedical, Herbs, Manual Medicine (Tuina), Qigong, Eastern Nutrition and Western Medical Assessment, Professional Ethics and Communication, and Clinic Practice etc. After completing this program, students are expected to take certification exams in order to register with the College of Traditional Chinese Medicine Practitioners and Acupuncturists of Ontario (CTCMPAO).

-Students will gain the knowledge to effectively practice acupuncture in Canada and be capable of the following:
+Students will gain knowledge to effectively practice acupuncture in Canada and be capable of the following:

-1: Perform a procedure on tissue below the dermis and below the surface of a mucous membrane for the purpose of performing acupuncture.
+1. Performing a procedure on tissue below dermis and below the surface of a mucous membrane for the purpose of performing acupuncture.

-2. Identify a body system disorder as the cause of a person’s symptoms using traditional Chinese medicine techniques.
+2. Identifying a body system disorder as the cause of a person’s symptoms using traditional Chinese medicine techniques.

-- Admissions will interview to determine suitability for the program
+- Applicants will be interviewed to determine suitability for the program

 - Physiotherapists clinics

 - Traditional Chinese medicine clinic